 Philosophy can help us deal with life because it can be difficult.
 Let me rephrase that, life is difficult.
 We all have our issues.
 Although I don’t have any factual proof, I’m quite sure that a majority of people have problems and struggles.
 If life is so difficult, how can we navigate these troubled waters?
 Is there something to guide us or provide us with some support?
 For centuries we’ve known that life is tough.
 Seneca mentions as much in his consolation to Marcia.

 “What is the need to weep at parts of life?
-All life is worthy of our tears: fresh problems will press upon you before you have done with the old ones.”Seneca, Consolation to Marcia, 11
+All life is worthy of our tears: fresh problems will press upon you before you have done with the old ones.”Seneca, Dialogues and essays, Consolation to Marcia, 11

 Ever since I started writing and expressing my interests in philosophy, people have been asking me what this means to me.
 In this post, I’d like to address this question.
 And to show why more people should explore what drives them.
 Furthermore, I will give you my view on what philosophy of life this should be and how you can find it.